 A radical solution to the problem is to use some other means of transportation instead of walking.
 If you go to a walking expert, you are going to get tips on improving your walking speed.
 The expert is not going to ask you to forego walking and use a different mode of transportation.
 Also, if you are deeply attached to the idea of walking, you might not think of a solution beyond walking.
 Improving your walking speed is a micro solution, whereas using some other means of transportation is a macro solution.

-The above is a contrived example but something we come across in our professional and personal lives, both as solution givers as well as ones facing a problem.
-Programmers sometimes try to optimize the hell out of a piece of code while the right approach might be to chuck the code and use something else.
-Organisations seek to nail down a process to the last mile while a sensible solution might be to do away with the process entirely.
+The above is a contrived example but something we come across in our professional and personal lives, both as problem solvers as well as ones facing a problem.
+Programmers sometimes try to optimize the hell out of a piece of code while the right approach might be to throw away the code and use something else.
+Organizations seek to nail down a process to the last mile while a sensible solution might be to do away with the process entirely.